AppleDev879/ChromeHandoff/README.md

 # ChromeHandoff
 Works with a Shortcuts action on iOS to open mobile Safari webpages in the Chrome browser of a locally networked computer.
+Video demonstration at https://bit.ly/3g775NY.

 Installation: make sure you have Node installed.
 You will also need Express.